 The garden in general is at its peak late October/early November, and with colourful displays in autumn.

-It will be open from 18th September to 18th November 2018
+It will be open from Tuesday 24th September to Sunday 24th November inclusive.
+Open daily 10.00am to 4.30pm

 Opening time: 10.00am to 4.30pm.
 Other times by appointment only.

-Entry fee is $7 per person or $6 seniors and groups by appoitment.
+Entry fee is $7 per person or $6 seniors and groups by appointment.
 There are special Peony Weekends in October when the peonies are at their best.
 Peonies and rare plants for sale.

 Car parking is available in Webb Street.
 Coaches should drop off then move further down the street.